Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 ### 2.3 Revoke write permissions
 To revoke an entity's write permission to a stream, use `post /api/v1/revoke_write_permission_to_stream` and provide 3 parameters:
-1. The primechain addresss of the entity whose write permission is to be revoked - `primechain_address_stream_writer`
+1. `primechain_address_stream_writer` - the primechain address of the entity whose write permission is to be revoked -
-2. The name of the relevant data stream - `stream_name`
+2. `stream_name` - the name of the relevant data stream.
-3. The primechain addresss of the creator of the data stream - `primechain_address_stream_creator`
+3. `primechain_address_stream_creator` - the primechain address of the creator of the data stream.

 ***Note:*** This must be run on the node containing the private key of the stream creator.